 A key output of the Waterwatch program is the annual CHIP report card.

-This provides a score of catchment health using data collected by Waterwatch volunteers.
+This provides a health score for our rivers and wetlands using data collected by Waterwatch volunteers.

 The 2015–16 CHIP report is based on 1,973 water quality surveys, 206 water bug surveys and 196 riparian condition surveys collected by over 200 volunteers!
 The total number of sites surveyed has increased from 184 in 2013–14 to 229 in 2015–16.
 A total of 96 reach report cards are covered in this report.